 CCU to celebrate three honorary founders at Founders Day

 Eaglin was chancellor of USC Coastal Carolina College from 1985 to 1992.
-Under his leadership, Coastal Carolina (then a branch campus of the University of South Carolina) built its first residence halls, added 10 new degree programs and increased its grants and private giving by more than 500 percent.
-He was instrumental in the movement that led Coastal Carolina to break from USC and become an independent, state-supported institution in 1993.
-One of CCU's residence halls was recently renamed in his honor.
+Under his leadership, Coastal Carolina (then a branch campus of the University of South Carolina) built its first residence, added 10 new degree programs and increased its grants and private giving more than 500 percent.
+He was at the helm as the independence from USC movement grew and eventually led to the establishment of Coastal Carolina University as an independent, state-supported institution in 1993.
+One of the University's residence halls was recently renamed in his honor.

-Smith (1918-2002) was a longtime supporter and advocate of Coastal Carolina University, along with her husband, Dr. R. Cathcart Smith (1914-2001), for whom CCU's science building is named.
-A Phi Beta Kappa graduate of Duke University, Smith was keenly interested in higher education.
+Smith (1918-2002) was a longtime supporter and advocate of Coastal Carolina University, along with her husband Dr. R. Cathcart Smith (1914-2001), for whom CCU's science building is named.
+The Smiths, of Conway, were both keenly interested in higher education.
 The Nancy Arthur Smith Distinguished Visitors-in-Residence series was established in August 2004 to bring noted artists and scholars to support campus residencies for artists and intellectuals who have distinguished careers in the arts, history, archaeology, international affairs or philosophy.